nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ## Introduction

+TutorMaster is a desktop application for freelance tutors to store and look up their students' details, group them together based on their lessons and create tasks to assign to students individually or in groups.
+TutorMaster aims to help you manage your commitments and workload to focus on providing a better coaching for their students.
-TutorMaster is a desktop app for freelance tutors to manage their students’ details and related tasks.
-It is optimised for use via a Command Line Interface (CLI) while still benefiting from a Graphical User Interface (GUI).
+It is optimised for use via a Command Line Interface (CLI) which requires you to simply type and enter commands to use the application.
+Our application also includes a Graphical User Interface (GUI) which makes it easy for you to interact with the interface by scrolling and clicking on buttons.

 ## How To Use This User Guide